gentoo-based/dotfiles/README.md

 ### Utilities that I use:
 1. **[dinit](https://github.com/davmac314/dinit)**
-- An initializer for any Linux systems that support it made by [Davmac](https://github.com/davmac314/).
+- An init system for any POSIX-compliant operating systems made by [Davmac](https://github.com/davmac314/).
 I use my very own [dinit overlay](https://codeberg.org/based-kiryu/chimera-gentoo)

 2. **[Trivalent](https://github.com/secureblue/Trivalent)**
 - A patch set for chromium that aims to harden the Chromium infrastructure.